Courses

 DPT 734 - Complex Conditions

 This course integrates learning from all previous courses that addressed frameworks for physical therapy practice.
 A case discussion/presentation approach is used to enhance skills in differential diagnosis and clinical decision-making for patients of all ages with complicated and multi-system problems.
+Students must be enrolled in the Physical Therapy Program and have successfully completed all prior course and clinical work.

 Section Section Dates Time Instructor Credits Location